-Historic Sites of Manitoba: Ethelbert School No. 1021 (Ethelbert)
+Historic Sites of Manitoba: Ethelbert School No. 1021 (Ethelbert, Municipality of Ethelbert)

-The Ethelbert School District was organized formally in May 1899 and a brick school building was erected on the northwest quarter of 29-29-21 west of the Principal Meridian, near the village of Ethelbert, in the Rural Municipality of Ethelbert.
+The Ethelbert School District was organized formally in May 1899 and a brick school building was erected on the northwest quarter of 29-29-21 west of the Principal Meridian, near Ethelbert, in what is now the Municipality of Ethelbert.
 The first teacher was John Duncan, teaching students in grades 1 to 8.
 In 1916, it was replaced by a two-storey brick structure at the site of the present “old” school building.
 It was heated by two wood-burning furnaces in its basement, supplemented by a woodstove in the hallway of the main floor.
 From 1916 to 1935, students in grades 3 to 5 attended the original school outside town while the others attended the new building.